 At Balnarring Primary School, we recognise the important role of the Visual Arts in the development of the whole child, as an opportunity for self-expression.
 We encourage and guide students to explore their creativity, nurture their imagination, develop innovative new ideas and acquire a variety of skills.
 A process which is relevant to all areas of the curriculum!

 It involves the students problem-solving, trying ideas on for size, being willing to have a go, choosing a preferred option, working with their hands, putting in a good effort, feeling the satisfaction of completing a job, presenting or displaying their creation to others and enjoying the appreciation.
 All valuable life skills!

 The Art room is a creative hub in the school.
 Every day, it is a hive of activity with busy students creating things.
 There are lots of ‘works in progress’ and also projects which are ready to share and display.
 There is a wide variety of equipment, tools and materials available to the students.
 The storeroom abounds with many wonderful treasures to stimulate the imagination as being just the thing for the job!

-There are many opportunities for student involvement in community projects eg the Red Hill Show, the Scarecrow Festival and displaying works at the Red Hill Bakery in Balnarring.
+There are many opportunities for student involvement in community projects eg the Red Hill Show and displaying works at the Red Hill Bakery in Balnarring.
 Students are also provided with information about local art clubs and private lessons.